Protecting The Original Mothership

 The vote was delayed multiple times.
 One vote was scheduled for April 9th, another for April 23rd.

 On May 7th a public hearing by the “Planning and Economic Development Standing Committee” of Detroit’ City Council was held on the proposed ordinance.
 Council Member Gabe Leland chaired the hearing.
 Council Member Mary Sheffield, a member of the committee, was in attendance.
 A presentation was made by Janese Chapman from HDAB (which included a short video).
 Afterwords a short presentation was made by owner Danielle Scott and manager Chynita Richards.
 They both took questions from the Committee.
-Our President Carleton Gholz spoke for the ordinance during the public comment period.
+Our Executive Director Carleton Gholz spoke for the ordinance during the public comment period.

 A vote by the City Council was scheduled for May 12th.
 Gholz spoke in favor of the ordinance.